Nawal00/Project-3/README.md

 <img width="301" alt="Screenshot 2019-03-26 at 21 32 01" src="https://user-images.githubusercontent.com/42609274/55036245-f06f4180-5011-11e9-80d9-cca6b5aa7215.png">

 The Hidden Gem app allows users to look for landmarks or any other places of interest, also referred as 'Gems' on the website.
-The user can also add their own 'Gems' or create 'Trips' using a collection of 'Gems'.
+The user can add their own 'Gems' or create 'Trips' using a collection of 'Gems'.
 The concept of the app is to allow users to share unique places that they've been to and for others to find these places and experience it for themselves.

 Key features of the App are being able to follow other users.
-Navigation to a Gem from user's location to the gem via using google maps.
+Navigation to a Gem from user's location to the gem using google maps via Mapbox.

 You can find a hosted version at https://wdi-hidden-gems-project-3.herokuapp.com

 ### Users and sessions
 The users can register on Hidden Gems through Register Page and Sign In through Login Page.
-The users must be logged in to add new gems, create new trip to the database and follow other users.
+The users must be logged in to add new gems, create new trips to the database and follow other users.

 Signed in users can access their Profile page.
 From here they can see the number of gems and trips they have uploaded and the users they follow.
 User profile images are uploaded using FileStack, but the FileStack API key last for 15 days therefore I've taken it off.